DecisionsDev/decisions-on-kafka/Readme.md

 * The Business Application : `$ mvn exec:java -Dexec.mainClass="odm.ds.kafka.odmj2seclient.BusinessApplication"
 -Dexec.args="/test_deployment/loan_validation_with_score_and_grade 'localhost:9092' 'multipart' 'repliestest' 'test2'" -Dexec.classpathScope="test"
  -Dibm.odm.install.dir="C:\ODM8920" `
+4. Result :
+In the fist client Application the loan request should be accepted and in the second client Application the loan request should be rejected.
+For the next sub-scenario keep your business Application running.

 ### Sub-scenario 2 : N Client Applications Sending payload to N Business Applications

-The goal of this sub-scenario is to show the loadbalacing between Business Application
+The goal of this sub-scenario is to show the load balancing between Business Application.

 ### Sub-scenario 3 : Availability after one Business Application has been down